boshnivolo/boshnivolo.github.io/journal-week-3.md

 But I keep moving.
 I have started incorporating more research into my work flow.
 And luckily my fellow Future Front-End Engineers (try to say that five times fast) often share their resources via `slack` as well!
 I feel like together we're definitely growing day by day.

+I really enjoy how we're getting into code that can translate into applicable job skills.
+It's definitely helping me visualize turning this into a career a little bit more.